Home

 This is not a problem specific to Spark, but rather a data problem — the performance of distributed systems depends heavily on how distributed the data is.

-Often data is partitioned based on a key, such as day of week, country, etc. If the values for that key are not evenly distributed, then one partition will contain more data than another.
+Often data is partitioned based on a key, such as the day of the week, country, etc. If the values for that key are not evenly distributed, then one partition will contain more data than another.

 Let's take a look at the following snippet: